 Due to escalating figures and the absence of a cure, many researchers are now dedicated to developing a better picture of how and why these disruptive conditions emerge.

 Modifiable risk factors include smoking, diet, inactivity, alcohol consumption, and — according to a newly published review — marital status.
-That’s right: being married may soon be added to the list of things that we can do to avoid dementia.

 A paper published this week in the Journal of Neurology, Neurosurgery, and Psychiatry revisited 15 studies investigating dementia and marital status.
 The investigation included more than 800,000 participants from Asia, North and South America, and Europe.